helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 ========

-The instructor-topic dashboard serves to deliver two pannels for the user: one pannel for comments across number of topics, and another pannel to display students comments on the instructors.
+The instructor-topic dashboard serves to deliver two pannels for the user: one pannel for comments across number of topics and another pannel to display students comments per instructor.
+The data is a processed RESTful datapoint for instructors and courses, from the backend layer.

 Problem Description